haskell-lang/haskell-lang/README.md

 Now just run:

-    $ git submodule init
     $ sh scripts/pull-build

-To do the cabal update, submodule, install, etc.
+To do the cabal update, install, etc.

 Done!